saylordotorg/course_bio304/Unit15.md

+---
+layout: default
+title: "BIO304: Human Physiology"
+course_description: "A study of the physiological processes that occur within the human body, with particular attention on enzyme activity, cell signaling, metabolic processes, protein synthesis, and movement."
+next: ../Unit16
+previous: ../Unit14
+---
 **Unit 15: The Immune System** <span id="15"></span> *The immune system fights off infection and disease.
 It begins with lines of defense (i.e. your skin) and is backed by the blood and